fuzziqersoftware/resource_dasm/README.md

 ### sc2k_decode_sprite

 SimCity 2000 is a resource-management game about building cities. sc2k_decode_sprite converts the SPRT resources included in the game into uncompressed bmp files.
 Just give it a SPRT file and a pltt file (both produced by resource_dasm) and it will do the rest.

+### bt_decode_sprite

+Bubble Trouble is an arcade kill-and-avoid-the-enemies game. bt_decode_sprite converts the btSP resources included in the game into uncompressed bmp files.
+Give it a btSP file (from BT Sprites) and a clut file (from the Bubble Trouble application).